Mr-Physicist/academic-kickstart/content/home/experience.md

   location = "Barcelona"
   date_start = "2015"
   date_end = "2016"
-  description = """Helped and Tutored childrend with their school homework."""
+  description = "Helped and Tutored childrend with their school homework."

 +++